Is EV technology a viable alternative to red diesel?

 What are the benefits of EV technology?

-Aside from saving your business money, there are numerous other benefits to EV technology.
+Aside from saving your fleet money, there are numerous other benefits to EV technology.

 EVs allow businesses to cut carbon emissions and therefore reduce their environmental impact.
 This will be particularly beneficial for those sectors that have previously been reliant on red diesel as they’ll be able to improve their environmental credentials by operating a green commercial fleet.